tvdatahub/DateEater/README.md

 # DateEater
-Tests parsing and formatting datetimes and -offsets
+Tests parsing and formatting datetimes and -offsets.